CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab09-Gettingstarted.md

 ## Overview

-In this lab, you will explore **Azure AI Foundry** by creating a project and deploying the **gpt-4.1** model.
-You’ll then set up a client application in Azure Cloud Shell, configure it with your project details, and upload a data file for analysis.
-Next, you’ll build an AI agent that uses the **code interpreter** to analyze the uploaded data, run threads for interactive conversations, and generate responses, visualizations, or statistical metrics.
-Finally, you’ll test the agent by sending prompts, reviewing its outputs, and observing the conversation history to understand how AI agents can be integrated into custom applications for real-time data analysis.
+In this hands-on lab, you’ll gain practical experience with **Azure AI Foundry** by creating a project and deploying the **gpt-4.1** model.
+You’ll set up a Python client application in **Azure Cloud Shell**, configure it with your project details, and upload a data file for analysis.
+Next, you’ll build an AI agent that leverages the **code interpreter** to analyze the data, run interactive conversation threads, and generate responses, visualizations, and statistical metrics.
+Finally, you’ll test the agent by sending prompts, reviewing outputs, and exploring conversation history to see how AI agents can be integrated into custom applications for real-time data analysis.

 ## Objectives